Vaeshkar/create-ai-chat-context-experimental/.ai/next-steps.md

 ## ✅ Completed

+- [x] Worked on new features, bug fixes, documentation, refactoring - 2025-10-01
 - [x] **`chat-finish` command - THE KEY FEATURE!** - 2025-10-01 (v0.9.0)
   - Automatically update all `.ai/` files at end of chat
   - Git diff analysis to detect changes